 In order to be convicted of some STD crimes in Indiana, the prosecutor must prove that you intentionally, knowingly, or recklessly exposed someone else to the disease.
 Prosecutors typically show intent through the circumstances of the case, meaning they do not have to prove your actual state of mind at the time.
 However, if you can show that your state of mind did not rise to the level of intentional or reckless behavior, you are not guilty of the crime.

 The state of Indiana is not very forgiving when it comes to the criminal transmission of certain sexually transmitted diseases.
 These cases can hinge upon numerous details, such as how investigators collected evidence and what your state of mind was at the time.
 You need to speak to a local Indiana criminal defense attorney if you are facing a charge of transmitting an STD.
-Only an experienced criminal defense lawyer will be familiar with local courts and prosecutors, and is the only person who can advise you about your case and defend your rights at all stages of the criminal justice process.
+An experienced criminal defense lawyer will be familiar with local courts and prosecutors and can advise you about your case and defend your rights at all stages of the criminal justice process.